-I love the outdoors but have a serious problem with overzealousness and lack of basic map skills.
-My husband is much more practical than me, but generally is no match for my overwhelming enthusiasm when I plot our outdoor schemes.
-This has caused minor hiking fails and longer-than-intended park visits many times.
+I love the outdoors but have a severe problem with overzealousness and lack of basic map skills.
+My husband is much more practical than me but is no match for my overwhelming enthusiasm when I plot our outdoor schemes.
+This has caused minor hiking failures and longer-than-intended park visits many times.
 One of our most adventurous examples of this was a summer day trip to Sleeping Giant Provincial Park in Ontario, Canada.

 Our Misadventures at Sleeping Giant

 We started the day off with a short, uneventful hike to the Sea Lion, one of Sleeping Giant’s famed rock formations.
-The path down the start Kabeyun Trail trail was easy, well-maintained, and full of people.
+The path down the start Kabeyun Trail was easy, well-maintained, and full of people.
 As beautiful as the Sea Lion’s final outlook was, I was aiming to find “the one less traveled.”
 We decided to check out Middlebrun Bay Trail, a 4.2-kilometer path to a sandy beach.
 It had been recommended to us by a park ranger as slightly off the beaten path, but very flat and accessible.
-As we traversed tree roots as thick as my arm and walked up and down, up and down, up and down, we had to laugh at the relativity of the terms “accessible” and “flat.”
+As we traversed tree roots as thick as my arm and walked up and down, up, and down, up and down, we had to laugh at the relativity of the terms “accessible” and “flat.”
 Grandma wasn’t taking the wheelchair on this route!
-Nonetheless, it was a good level for us and I was loving the scenery.
+Nonetheless, it was a satisfactory level for us, and I loved the scenery.
 Every now and then a break in the trees provided sweeping views onto an endless forest, and the trail itself was dotted with beautiful mossy hills and rocky outcroppings.